The Pro's and Cons of a Motor Actuated ball valve and a Solenoid Valve

 ---Choosing the right solenoid valve according to pressure, flow and media can be confusing.
 Different solenoid valves require either a minimum pressure difference between inlet and outlet and are affected by back pressures from downstream systems, valves or spray nozzles.

----Solenoid valves used for hard water can suffer from limescale build up if the coil stays hot for long periods of time.
+---Solenoid valves used for hard water can suffer from limescale build up if the coil in energised and remains hot for long periods of time.
+This prevents the valve from operating correctly.

 wysupload_112